altwajre/java/21-jvm-languages/02-scala/docs.md

 // Tom Lee, Mathematics Manager
 ```

+## Case Classes

+- Placing case keyword in front of class makes it a case class
+- Case classes have an automatic equals, toString, and hashCode
+- You can instantiate a class without the new keyword
+- If you don't like the methods created.
+Override your own.
+- You can have automatic pattern matching with case classes
+- Copy method to 'clone' instances

 ## Parameterized Types on Classes

 - Parameterized Types use square brackets just like in methods